 Examinees have the flexibility to choose between two convenient payment methods: check or credit card.
-You can conveniently pay the application fee upon applying for the exam online through SafeAbroad.com/certifications.
-If your application is approved, you will be sent an invoice for the remaining price of your certification of choice.
+You can conveniently pay the examination cost upon applying for the exam online through SafeAbroad.com/certifications.
 For check payments, please make the check payable to SafeAbroad and mail it to the following address: